Zhu Yuanzhang — A Beggar, Monk, Soldier, and Founder Emperor of the Ming Dynasty

 Portrait of Empress Ma Xiuying or Empress Xiaocigao, Painted by A Court Artist of Ming.

-Later, he went back to his hometown and recruited his first own army with about 700 people, which included his childhood friends, refugees, and soldiers from other failed armies.
+Later, he returned to his hometown and recruited his first army with about 700 people, including his childhood friends, refugees, and soldiers from other failed armies.

-Since none of his soldiers were professional, Zhu Yuanzhang spent lots of time training his troop, from an inattentive army to a professional and aggressive one.
+Since none of his soldiers were professional, Zhu Yuanzhang spent lots of time training his troops from an inattentive army to a professional and aggressive one.

 During this time, he encountered and recruited the most important and remarkable generals and officials of the Ming Dynasty.